Strengthening Product Development

 Product development support is Sunbula's main strength.
 We make possible this costly process - hiring designers, investing in raw materials, upgrading production equipment - for the producer groups who cannot afford it themselves.
-We dispatch Palestinian designers to train the artisans developing their skills and knowledge, and to create a collection of new products to be market-tested at our stores.
+We dispatch Palestinian designers to train the artisans, develop their skills and knowledge, and ultimately create a collection of new products to be market-tested at our stores.
 We also provide the producer groups with materials and equipment needed in the process.

-Over years, we have helped creating hundreds of new items for our partner producer groups.
+Over the years, we have helped to develop hundreds of new items for partner producer groups.
 We have collaborated with a number of local designers and artists, including Ayed Arafah, Hamada Atallah, Rand Dabbour, Mahran Ismail, Aiman Salaimeh, Amir Salameh, Shireen Salman, Maro Sandrouni, and Ahmad Tawil, whose combined expertises encompass fashion and textile, graphic design, silk-screening, ceramics, jewelry, and interior design.

-Craft producers in the occupied territories face challenges in obtaining raw materials like thread, fabric, and beads under the movement restriction placed on people and commerce by the military occupation.
+Craft producers in the occupied West Bank and Gaza face challenges in obtaining raw materials like thread, fabric, and beads under the movement restriction placed on people and commerce by the military occupation.
 Sunbula is able to use our resources as a fair trade organization to help facilitate access to materials.

-Our partner craft producers, small grassroots groups operating with shoe-string budget, often lack reserved capital for repairing or upgrading production equipment when the need arises.
+Our partner producer organizations are small grassroots groups that operate with shoe-string budgets, and often lack the reserved capital to repair or upgrade equipment when necessary.
 Sunbula assists them in obtaining production tools and equipment by locating resources.

-We also train new producer groups in the know-how on running an income-generation, such as basic bookkeeping, product pricing, managing raw materials, and inventory.
+We also train new producer groups in important business management skills, like basic bookkeeping, product pricing, managing raw materials, and inventory.

-Sunbula's fair trade stores in Jerusalem and the online shop are vital access points to the consumer market for many of our producer groups.
-The guaranteed access to market means that the artisans have much-needed income through Sunbula, while it helps the craft producer groups stay viable and sustainable.
+Sunbula's fair trade store in Jerusalem and online shop are vital access points to the market for many of our producer groups.
+The guaranteed access to market means that Palestinian artisans have a stable income flow through Sunbula, enabling them to stay viable and sustainable.